tko-dev/smarc2/simulation/README.md

 The three submodules that start with SMARCUnity are meant to be used as Unity projects (HDRP, Standard) or packages (Assets).
 Check their individual READMEs for details specific to each.

+**Documentation of the simulation components, methods, vehicles, systems etc. are inside the Assets submodule where the code for most of it lives.**

 ### The packages
 **Assets**: Common package that contains all the sensors, prefabs, vehicles, etc.
 Should be imported from the package manager in Unity.
 This is where MOST of the useful things are.